 Magma is liquid rock with dissolved gas.
 As pressure builds up, the gas expands and explodes at the mouth of the volcano.

-Different types of volcanoes lock in different types magma underground.
-It’s from the various types of magma that differentiate the types of volcanoes.
+Different types of volcanoes lock in different types of magma underground.
+It’s the various types of magma that differentiate the types of volcanoes.

 After magma flows upwards from the mantle beneath, lava reaches the surface.
 When the lava hardens, it becomes dark igneous rock like “basalt”.